B-Lang-org/bsc/README.md

 this may be replaced with a submodule instantiation of the repository for [the STP SMT solver](https://github.com/stp/stp).
 When that happens, additional requirements from that repository will be added.
+The current snapshot requires Perl, to generate two source files.

 #### Get the repository